Local Government Reorganisation information

 - It will provide leadership, local identity and accessibility; the leadership will be close to the people they represent

 - Copeland and Allerdale already have shared social and economic history, transport links and housing markets.

-The Government is consulting on all four unitary authority proposals made by Cumbrian authorities in December.
-These are:
+The Government consulted on all four unitary authority proposals made by Cumbrian authorities in December 2020.
+These were:

 - Two unitary authorities – one for West Cumbria (made up of Copeland, Allerdale and Carlisle) and one for East Cumbria (made of Eden, Barrow and South Lakeland).
 This proposal was submitted by Copeland Borough Council and Allerdale Borough Council.

 - Two unitary authorities – one for North Cumbria (made up of Carlisle, Eden and Allerdale) and one for South Cumbria (made up of Copeland, Barrow and South Lakeland).
 This proposal was submitted by Carlisle City Council and Eden District Council.

 - The ‘Bay’ model of two unitary authorities – one for the Bay area (made up of Barrow, South Lakeland and Lancaster) and one for North Cumbria (made up of Copeland, Allerdale, Carlisle and Eden).
 This proposal was submitted by Barrow Borough Council and South Lakeland District Council.